notAI-tech/fastDeploy-site/index.markdown

 - See the complete list of commands supported [here](./cli).
 - Learn about the structure of source_dir [here](./recipes).
+- List of API endpoints and request-response formats are detailed [here](./api).

 ```bash
 # See all the arguments supported.